Bahrain court eases sentences for medics in uprising

 "This is a baseless political verdict.
 It's a political punishment to keep the loyalists happy by keeping a few of us guilty," Ali al-Ekry told Reuters.

 "In the military trial, they brought weapons to court as evidence.
 So who made this charge up?"
-Ekry said, adding it was his right to express his opinion to media during the protests.
+Ekry said.

 Court officials said the tribunal had rejected the charge of occupying the Salmaniya hospital and possession of weapons.